parkouss/subscope/README.rst

 The original idea comes from the `periscope`_ project, so many thanks to its author and contributors!
-Unfortunatly the project is not active since Dec 2013, that's the reason why telescope exists now.
+Unfortunatly the project is not active since Dec 2013, that's the reason why subscope exists now.

 .. _periscope: https://github.com/patrickdessalle/periscope